Albrtito/ObsidianNotes/02 - Atomic/1727176650 - Principles of reliable data transfer.md

 + **Only unidirectional data transfer:** This implementation will be based on a systen where ther is only one sender and one reciever.
 This means that there cannot be any message sent by the reciever.
 If we wanted to implement it the other way around we would just do it as a new implementation.

++ We assure a reliable transmission of data.
+We **do not assure a reliable transmission of the acknowledgment packages.**
 ## Channel with bit errors:
 + Using error detection methods such as the **checksum**.
 	+ IF there where an error, drop it, ask for it and send it again.